 With our experience helping global companies stay compliant with India’s wage and payroll laws, we’ve seen how the right pay structures protect both employer and employee, and prevent costly compliance slip-ups.

-The Code on Wages of 2019 established a national "floor wage" that serves as a baseline minimum wage for all states and sectors.
+The Code on Wages, 2019 established a national "floor wage" that serves as a baseline minimum wage for all states and sectors.
 States can set their own minimum wages but must stay above this central floor wage.
-This creates a varied compliance landscape where rates differ substantially between regions.
+This creates a varied compliance landscape where rates differ substantially between regions, as states have the flexibility to set higher wages based on local factors.

 Multinational companies we guide through India's employment landscape should know that minimum wages have two key components: